Bonawe Iron Furnace

 Making iron with the use of charcoal was a process that required a plentiful supply of wood.
 The woodland of Argyll attracted the eye of Richard Ford & Co. from Furness, in Cumbria.
 Attracted by the opportunity to draw on the forests of Argyll to make charcoal, the Cumbrian company opened a new iron furnace at Bonawe.

 Though the proximity to the Argyll woodlands meant greater efficiency, the iron ore itself was imported from Cumbria, so the process was not as efficient as it might have been.

-The furnace primarily made pig iron for export, but during the Napoleonic Wars it produced cannonballs for the British military.
-This connection to the military was emphasised in 1805 when the miners of Bonawe were the fist in Britain to erect a monument to Lord Nelson after his death at Trafalgar.
-The monument still stands at Taynult, but its plaque can be seen at Bonawe.
+The furnace primarily made pig iron for export, but during the Napoleonic Wars, it produced cannonballs for the British military.
+This connection to the military was emphasised in 1805 when the miners of Bonawe were the first in Britain to erect a monument to Lord Nelson after his death at Trafalgar.
+The monument still stands at Taynuilt, but its plaque can be seen at Bonawe.

-See the pair of huge charcoal sheds were the fuel was kept dry, and the charging house where raw materials were weiged.
+See the pair of huge charcoal sheds where the fuel was kept dry and the charging house where raw materials were weighed.
 Then there is the furnace itself, along with the blowing house and casting house, where the ore was transformed into pig iron.
-See the houses where workers lived, and the pier where the finished iron was loaded onto ships for transport.
+See the houses where workers lived and the pier where the finished iron was loaded onto ships for transport.
 Beside the ironworks is Bonawe House, built for the site manager but now a private residence.

 Bonawe Furnace is a significant piece of British industrial heritage, a rare surviving example of an early industrial site, in a wonderfully scenic location.